wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### BUILDOS_VERSION

-This is the BUILDOS_VERSION you are deploying for this can be "20.04" or "22.04" or "24.04" and later LTS releases if BUILDOS is "ubuntu".
+This is the BUILDOS_VERSION you are deploying for this can be
+"20.04" or
+"22.04" or
+"24.04"
+and later LTS releases if BUILDOS is "ubuntu".

+"10"
+"11"
+"12"
-"10" "11" or "12" and later releases if BUILDOS is "debian"
+and later releases if BUILDOS is "debian"

 -----